-On the other side of the aisle, non-denominational churches as well as mainline Protestants such as Baptists and Presbyterians regard the bread and wine (or grape juice) as mere symbols of the body and blood of Christ.
-In relegating Communion to the mere symbolic, I have often seen tables with juice and crackers in the corner of the room for those who feel so inclined.
+On the other side of the aisle, non-denominational churches, as well as mainline Protestants such as Baptists and Presbyterians, regard the bread and wine (or grape juice) as mere symbols of the body and blood of Christ.
+In relegating Communion to the merely symbolic, I have often seen tables with juice and crackers in the corner of the room for those who feel so inclined.
 Even when Communion is treated with more respect, it is rarely celebrated more than once every three months.
 So much for doing it often in remembrance.

 I am not going to solve or discuss those poles more than to merely mention them because I want to suggest a new way of delving into the Last Supper.

 Sacraments are by virtue of their name, sacred and thus have spiritual power.

 One ought not to dive into a baptismal font lightly, nor should anyone take Communion without understanding the consequences of the sacrament.
 Marriage too is a sacrament, and perhaps the only one we encourage people to consider carefully.

 Sacraments have power.
 Real power.
 To ritualize Communion is to perhaps make it more available to those who desire it as well as to risk merely practicing religion.
 But let me introduce the word, essence.
 The word, symbol, is somewhat weak.
 After all, you are right now reading symbols on a page.
 Those symbols might convene themselves into a coherent meaningful though, or they might not.
 As a former English professor, I can attest that the “might not be coherent” happens more than the coherent and meaningful thought.

 But the power of Communion is not in what it represents, but in WHO is represented right there in the room with you.